UUDigitalHumanitieslab/poets_and_profit/README.md

 - `remove_html_entities_from_xml` is a helper script that reads all xml files from a folder and replaces html-entities in them.
 Note that the list of html-entities replaced is not exhaustive (more below).

 - `split_documents` is a script that extracts rows from an Excelsheet and writes the content of each row to a separate txt file.

+- `txt_to_xlsx` is a script to convert data from txt to xlsx (specifically for the files in the Surfdrive folder 'Aliesdatabasegelegenheidsgedichten')

 **Prerequisites:**